nozky/webp-converter/README.md

   - Place all images in the **_images_** folder
   - Relative path to App.js, in the console run 'npm start'

-That's it!
+* NOTE: Added CLI input, run with the target folder as command line argument.
+* TODO: automatically create a new folder to export files into, create as sibling to the target folder That's it!

 ### TODO NEW FEATURE  (ashlyn)